William was baptized 12 September 1742 at Kemsing, Kent, son of Adam and Elizabeth Couchman.

-I am 95% sure that Frances was the daughter of William Fairall and Mary Smith, baptized at Horsmonden 11 January 1743/4 and died at Kemsing in November 1805 aged 58.
+Having found her mother's second marriage I am sure that Frances was the daughter of William Fairall and Mary Smith, baptized at Horsmonden 11 January 1743/4 and died at Kemsing in November 1805 aged 58.

 I am aware that there was a Frances FAIRHALL baptized at South Malling (near Lewes in Sussex) in 1745.
 She had younger siblings born in Chatham and then the family moved back to Sussex by 1766.
 This Frances could have still been in Chatham in 1770 and Chatham to Kemsing is about the same distance as Horsmonden to Kemsing.
 Lewis to Kemsing though is considerably further.
 Others who are researching the Sussex Fairhall family think that it was this Frances who married William Couchman but I think not because: